luontola/territory-bro/docs/guide.md

 ![Example territory card](/examples/card.jpg)

 Right in the middle is the territory's map.
 Each territory can be seen in QGIS as a "feature" on the territory "layer".
-With QGIS you can draw the territory as a polygon, and then write some "attributes" for the feature.
+With QGIS, you can draw the territory as a polygon, and then write some "attributes" for the feature.
 The territory layer's feature attributes correspond to these elements of the territory card:

 ![Explanation of QGIS feature attributes on the territory layer](/guide/attributes-explanation.png)

-Then let's consider the minimap in the top left corner, since it demonstrates every layer in QGIS:
+Next, let's consider the minimap in the top left corner, since it demonstrates every layer in QGIS:

 ![Explanation of QGIS layers](/guide/layers-explanation.png)

 The **territory** layer we've already mentioned.
-The territory's location is also shown in the minimap as a black circle.
+The territory's location is shown in the minimap as a black circle.

 The **congregation_boundary** layer is for marking the whole area which is the congregation's responsibility.
-It is shown as a black line in the minimap.
+It is shown in the minimap as a black line.

 The **subregion** layer is optional.
 It can be used to mark city districts or postal code areas, if it makes easier to organize your territories.
-The minimap shows the current territory's region as a darkened area.
+The current territory's region is shown in the minimap as a darkened area.

 The **card_minimap_viewport** layer is optional.
 It can be used to crop the minimap.
-The example card's congregation boundary goes far to the east, to the countryside, but the minimap will be easier to see if it's limited to just the city for city territories.
-That can be done by adding to the minimap viewport a polygon feature which covers just the city portion, and another polygon feature which covers the countryside.
+The above example card's congregation boundary extends far to the east, to the countryside, but the minimap will be easier to see if it's limited to just the city for city territories.
+That can be done by adding to the card_minimap_viewport layer a polygon feature which covers just the city portion, and another polygon feature which covers the countryside.

 > Only the **congregation_boundary** and **territory** layers are mandatory.
 The other layers can be left empty.

-In the layers panel there are also various background maps.
-The default is **OpenStreetMap**, which has street maps for the whole world, but for some countries there are also additional maps.
+Last in the layers panel are various background maps.
+The default is **OpenStreetMap**, which has street maps for the whole world, but for some countries there are additional maps.
 These same maps can be used for printing the territory cards inside Territory Bro.

 ## Editing the Maps

 In QGIS, to draw a feature on one of the layers, first select the layer in the Layers panel (**View \| Panels \| Layers**) and choose **Layer \| Toggle Editing** from the application menus.

-Now the layer is editable and you can choose the **Edit \| Add Polygon Feature** tool.
+Now the layer is editable, and you can choose the **Edit \| Add Polygon Feature** tool.
 Left-click on the map to draw the polygon's corners.
 Right-click when you're finished, after which you can type the feature's attributes.

 The feature is saved to the database only after you select **Layer \| Save Layer Edits**.
 To avoid losing work, it's best to save after each new territory you add, in case QGIS crashes and you need to restart QGIS (it is known to happen).

 After you are done editing a layer, you can choose **Layer \| Toggle Editing** again to make the layer read-only.
 (If there is a problem saving the data, you can typically recover by toggling the editing off and back on, and choosing to discard all unsaved changes.)

+View the following videos to see an example and to learn more.

 ### How to Create Congregation Boundaries